quicwg/base-drafts/draft-ietf-quic-recovery.md

 handshake.
 The endpoint can therefore use them without limiting them to the max_ack_delay, avoiding unnecessary inflation of the RTT estimate.

-Ignoring max_ack_delay at the beginning of the connection can lead to a substantially inflated smoothed_rtt.
-Therefore, prior to handshake confirmation, an endpoint MAY ignore RTT samples if subtracting the acknowledgement delay causes the sample to be less than the min_rtt.
+Note that a large acknowledgement delay that is not limited to the peer's max_ack_delay can result in a substantially inflated smoothed_rtt, if there is either an error in the peer's reporting of the acknowledgement delay or in the endpoint's min_rtt estimate.
+Therefore, prior to handshake confirmation, an endpoint can ignore RTT samples if adjusting the RTT sample for acknowledgement delay causes the sample to be less than the min_rtt.

 After the handshake is confirmed, any acknowledgement delays reported by the peer that are greater than the peer's max_ack_delay are attributed to